SAINT IGNACE AREA HOPE

 C. PHONE OPERATORS COMMITTEE

 The Phone Operators constitute the Phone Operators Committee led by the Phone Operators Coordinator.
-They shall meet a minimum of three (3) times a year to discuss phone operators’ business.
+They shall meet a minimum of one time per year to discuss phone operators’ business.

 D. STANDING COMMITTEES